Content Marketing Metrics: How is Content Marketing More Than “Creating” & “Marketing” Content?

 Key questions: How long does a visitor stay on your webpage?
 How many visitors do you have?

-Overall, this metrics will help you understand the patterns of interest and know which content topics are most visited.
+Overall, this content performance metrics will help you understand the patterns of interest and know which content topics are most visited.

 Content Marketing Metrics #2: Retention